KUNDAN1334/YT_SCAN/README.md

 ## Usage

-1. Make sure Ollama is running with Mistral model
+1. Make sure your `.env` file contains your Groq API key
 2. Start the FastAPI backend server
 3. Open the Chrome extension
 4. Paste a YouTube URL